Glossary

 entry mix, entry node

-A mix that has some additional features:
+A mix node that has some additional features:

 -